 securities & stock fraud claims

-The attorneys of the Joe Griffith Law Firm, LLC represent individual investors against stock brokers and securities brokerage firms in cases both in court (state and federal) and arbitration.
+Joe Griffith Law Firm, LLC represents individual investors against stock brokers and securities brokerage firms in cases both in court (state and federal) and arbitration.

 Churning: Churning is the excessive trading of securities.
 Stockbrokers are generally paid for executing trades in customers' accounts.
 If an account is excessively traded, the broker will earn more in commissions.
 If the trades are for the purpose of generating commissions rather than for a legitimate investment purpose, the broker has "churned" the account.

 Unsuitable Trading: Rules of the New York Stock Exchange and the National Association of Securities Dealers, Inc. require brokers to learn their customers' investment objectives and risk tolerance.
 If a broker makes recommendations inconsistent with the customer's stated investment objectives and the customer suffers losses, the broker and his firm can be held liable.